-18) Your exercise 5 page must contain links (either buttons or text links) to the HTML and CSS validators.
+18) This page must contain links (either buttons or text links) to the HTML and CSS validators.
 See How to Put HTML and CSS Validate Buttons on Your Page for information on how I want you to to do this.
 (Use the block of code on this page to make the button links or text links, so that clicking on the links automatically lets you know if the page validates or not.)

 20) This page's

 exercise 7 page, so it should say something like "John Sky's DM61 Exercise